Kalani Oceanside Retreat

 Kalani Oceanside Retreat, also known as Kalani Honua or Kalani, is a non-profit retreat center located on the Big Island of Hawai'i.
-It was established in 1975 and focuses on natural and holistic living, yoga and relaxation, and spiritual retreats.
-Kalani has historically been staffed by a core group of administrators, managers, and coordinators, plus volunteers from around the world.
+It was established in 1975 and utilized for holistic lifestyle, yoga, and spiritual retreats.

-In 2019 Kalani relaunched with a new board of directors, and with largely local staff in lieu of volunteer staffing.

 Overview

-Kalani Oceanside Retreat, founded by Richard Koob and Earnest Morgan in 1975, is a non-profit retreat center, occupying a 120-acre compound located in the Puna District of the Big Island of Hawai'i.
-Kalani's mission is "to provide a fun, safe, and educational retreat village which encourages ALOHA love for life in each person's own deepest way through participation in abundant nature, culture, and wellness experiences".
-In keeping with the focus on nature, culture, and wellness, Kalani hosts diverse residential workshops; sponsors community arts and special events programs; provides lodging and meals for guests; oversees volunteer, sabbatical, and visiting artist education programs; and houses a sustainable community of residents in an ecovillage.
+Kalani Oceanside Retreat is a non-profit retreat center occupying a 120-acre compound located in the Puna District of the Big Island of Hawai'i.
+Kalani hosts residential workshops, sponsors community arts programs, special events programs, and provides lodging and meals for guests.
+The retreat center oversees volunteer, sabbatical, and visiting artist educational programs.
+It also houses a sustainable community of residents in an eco-village.

 History

-In 1975, professional dancers Richard Koob and Earnest Morgan purchased the original 19-acre property, which they called Kalani Honua, translated as "harmony of Heaven on Earth".
-They based the center on their ideal of building a community to "celebrate art, nature, health, and spirit".
+In 1975, two professional dancers, Richard Koob, and Earnest Morgan purchased the original 19-acre property, which they named Kalani Honua, which translates to "harmony of Heaven on Earth.”

-In the early years, Kalani was a small family operation.
-A conscious effort was made to include Hawaiian natives in the growing community.

-Workshops and classes focused on topics such as Hawaiian culture, yoga, dance, painting, music, and creative writing.
-Workshop and course offerings increased as Kalani became known as a destination retreat center.
-Extensive volunteer, sabbatical, and visiting artist education programs were developed, and Kalani grew to be the largest and oldest retreat center in Hawaii.
+Workshops and classes were conducted including Hawaiian culture, yoga, dance, painting, music, and creative writing.
+Workshop and course offerings increased as Kalani gained more recognition.
+Extensive volunteer, sabbatical, and visiting artist education programs were developed.

-Over time, the Kalani campus was expanded to its current 120 acres, with purchase of the adjacent 94-acre Kalani Kai ("Heavenly Sea") parcel, and the 6-acre Kalani Mauka ("Heavenly Uplands") parcel, land specifically dedicated to building a sustainable agricultural community.
+The Kalani campus was expanded to its current 120 acres, with the purchase of the adjacent 94-acre Kalani Kai ("Heavenly Sea") parcel, and the 6-acre Kalani Mauka ("Heavenly Uplands") parcel, land specifically dedicated to building a sustainable agricultural community.

 Programs

 Kalani operates as a non-profit, 501(c)(3) charity through Kalani Honua, Inc., with a focus on nature, culture, and wellness.

-Workshops offered at Kalani residential retreats focus on art and human development, holistic health, and Hawaiian culture, and include yoga, dance, and bodywork.
+Kalani's residential retreats offer workshops on art and human development, holistic health, Hawaiian culture, and include yoga, dance, and bodywork.